 Weight-Loss Surgery Options

-Weight-loss surgery at TMC helps people lose weight by reducing the size of the stomach with a gastric band (Lap-band®) or or through removal of a portion of the stomach (Gastric Sleeve).
+Weight-loss surgery at TMC helps people lose weight by reducing the size of the stomach with a gastric band (Lap-Band©) or through the removal of a portion of the stomach (Gastric Sleeve).
 After surgery, patients eat less food to feel full and satisfied.
 The amount of weight you lose will depend on the type of surgery you have and how committed you are to making lifestyle changes.
 With the weight loss, most comorbid conditions are improved.
 Many patients will find they no longer need medication for diabetes, high blood pressure or high cholesterol, and conditions such as sleep apnea are improved.

-Gastric banding surgery is performed laparoscopically by placing an inflatable band around the upper part of the stomach.
+Gastric banding surgery is performed laparoscopically by placing an inflatable band or belt around the upper part of the stomach.
 The new, small upper stomach pouch and a narrowed outlet limit the stomach capacity and increase the feeling of fullness.
 The band is adjustable by injecting or removing fluid into a small port under the skin of the upper abdomen.
 A reduction in food intake results in weight loss.
 Patients can experience weight loss of one to three pounds a week for the first year after surgery.

 - Restrict the amount and types of food they eat